microsoft/promptflow/examples/flows/standard/gen-docstring/README.md

 # Generate Python docstring
 This example can help you automatically generate Python code's docstring and return the modified code.

 Tools used in this flow：
 - `load_code` tool, it can load code from a file path.
   - Load content from a local file.
-  - Loading content from a remote URL, currently loading HTML content, not just code, is under repair.
+  - Loading content from a remote URL, currently loading HTML content, not just code.
 - `divide_code` tool, it can divide code into code blocks.
   - To avoid files that are too long and exceed the token limit, it is necessary to split the file.
   - Avoid using the same function (such as __init__(self)) to generate docstrings in the same one file, which may cause confusion when adding docstrings to the corresponding functions in the future.